You have a big idea, truckloads of ambition, and dreams of a thriving Delaware LLC, and you’re mentally prepared to make it happen.

 - One-hour processing for $1,000

-Apologies to anyone who prefers to file documents online, because there’s no option for electronic filing.
-You’ll need to download a paper application and Filing Memo, then submit them via mail, in person, or by fax.
+The easiest and fastest way to form an LLC in Delaware is to use the state’s document upload service to file online.
+If you would rather file on a paper form, you’ll need to download a paper application and Filing Memo, then submit them via mail, in person, or by fax.

 Send your documents and payment to: